Fall 2026 Catalog

 Ordering for Booksellers

-To order books, contact our distributor Hopkins Fulfillment Services (HFS) (800-537-5487 or hfscustserv@jh.edu), or reach out to one of our regional sales representatives.
+To order books, contact our distributor Hopkins Fulfillment Services (HFS) (800-537-5487 or hfscustserv@jh.edu), our interim marketing director (South Carolina), or one of our sales representatives (the South).

 The Spurrier Effect